List of Canadian electoral districts (1952–1966)

-This is a list of electoral districts or ridings in Canada for the Canadian federal election of 1953, 1957, 1958, 1962, 1963, and 1965.
+This is a list of electoral districts or ridings in Canada for the Canadian federal elections of 1953, 1957, 1958, 1962, 1963, and 1965.
 For the first time, each of Canada's territories would return one member each, instead of one member for both.

-Electoral Districts are constituencies that elect Members of Parliament in Canada's House of Commons every election.
+Electoral districts are constituencies that elect members of Parliament in Canada's House of Commons every election.